On logarithmic double phase problems: Introduction

 provided that $1 < p < \infty$ and $0 \leq a(\cdot) \in C^{0,\alpha} (\close)$.
 Note that when we take $p=q$ and constant, \eqref{log-energy-functional} and \eqref{log-functional-Mingione1} are the same functional up to a multiplicative constant.
-In another recent work of De Filippis-Mingione \cite{DeFilippis-Mingione-2023} the local H\"{o}lder continuity of the gradients of local minimizers of the functional
+In another recent work of De Filippis--Mingione \cite{DeFilippis-Mingione-2023} the local H\"{o}lder continuity of the gradients of local minimizers of the functional

 has been shown provided $0 \leq a(\cdot)\in C^{0,\alpha}(\overline{\Omega})$ and $1<q<1+\frac{\alpha}{n}$ whereby $\Omega \subset \R^n$.
 The functional \eqref{log-functional-Mingione2} has its origin in the functional with nearly linear growth given by